FREE SHIPPING on orders over $65 International: over $250

 Posted by Angelina Kurganska on

 Grandpa style tea brewing is actually not as mysterious and fancy as it sounds.
-And I’m sure we’ve all drank tea grandpa style before without even knowing it.
+And I’m sure we’ve all drank tea grandpa style before, without even knowing it.
 Grandpa style tea brewing is very casual.
-A large cup, some tea leaves, hot water.
-That's it.
+A large cup, some tea leaves, hot water - that's it.

 Gong Fu Cha Vs. Grandpa Style Brewing

-Yes, over many many years there has been constant tea tastings conducted where the leaf ratio was balanced with the cup size ratio and the heat ratio, all to bring us what is thought to be the best way of extracting all of the best qualities of a loose leaf.
+When we are introduced to a quality loose leaf, Gong Fu Cha brewing is the undoubtedly best way to get the most out of the tea leaves.
+Many years of tea tastings and balancing the leaf ratio with the cup sizing and the water heating degree led to presumably the best way of extracting all of the best qualities of a loose leaf.
 The perfect formula that will leave you aghast.

 grandpa style tea